Aparus/opensource.guide/_articles/ru/leadership-and-governance.md

 ---
-lang: en
+lang: ru
 title: Leadership and Governance
 description: Growing open source projects can benefit from formal rules for making decisions.
 class: leadership
 toc:
-  understanding-governance-for-your-growing-project: "Understanding governance for your growing project"
+  understanding-governance-for-your-growing-project: 'Understanding governance for your growing project'
-  what-are-examples-of-formal-roles-used-in-open-source-projects: "What are examples of formal roles used in open source projects?"
+  what-are-examples-of-formal-roles-used-in-open-source-projects: 'What are examples of formal roles used in open source projects?'
-  how-do-i-formalize-these-leadership-roles: "How do I formalize these leadership roles?"
+  how-do-i-formalize-these-leadership-roles: 'How do I formalize these leadership roles?'
-  when-should-i-give-someone-commit-access: "When should I give someone commit access?"
+  when-should-i-give-someone-commit-access: 'When should I give someone commit access?'
-  what-are-some-of-the-common-governance-structures-for-open-source-projects: "What are some of the common governance structures for open source projects?"
+  what-are-some-of-the-common-governance-structures-for-open-source-projects: 'What are some of the common governance structures for open source projects?'
-  do-i-need-governance-docs-when-i-launch-my-project: "Do I need governance docs when I launch my project?"
+  do-i-need-governance-docs-when-i-launch-my-project: 'Do I need governance docs when I launch my project?'
-  what-happens-if-corporate-employees-start-submitting-contributions: "What happens if corporate employees start submitting contributions?"
+  what-happens-if-corporate-employees-start-submitting-contributions: 'What happens if corporate employees start submitting contributions?'
-  do-i-need-a-legal-entity-to-support-my-project: "Do I need a legal entity to support my project?"
+  do-i-need-a-legal-entity-to-support-my-project: 'Do I need a legal entity to support my project?'
 order: 6
 image: /assets/images/cards/leadership.png
 related: